 But of course, this isn’t the first time the art world has seen this kind of murder.
-Back in June of this year, a Spanish art teacher tried to restore a 16th-century Saint George on horseback from the Church of San Miguel de Estella in Navarre, Spain.
+Back in June of this year, a Spanish art teacher tried to restore a 16th-century statue of Saint George on horseback from the Church of San Miguel de Estella in Navarre, Spain.

 A cartoonish makeover nonetheless that many began to draw comparisons to Hergé’s comic book character Tintin:

 And then there was the mother (or father, in this case) of all botched historical art works – one that even made it as a skit on SNL – the Ecce Homo incident of 2012 in which 83-year-old Cecilia Giménez decided to give an almost century-old fresco of Jesus Christ a makeover from her local church in Borja, Spain.